wolfiex/ONS_CENUS_sensible_format/README.md

 For each item in parallel:
 - download in memory
+- unzip in RAM
+- read each zipped file
 - merge individual data tables
 - use description table to assign headers
 - save